Election spending in Maine topped $65 million in 2018. Democrats spent more than half of it.

 Democrats’ money edge was dramatic in key races.
 It was a great year for Democrats in Maine, with Attorney General Janet Mills taking the Blaine House from term-limited Republican Gov. Paul LePage, Rep.-elect Jared Golden beating outgoing Rep. Bruce Poliquin in a tight ranked-choice race and Democrats taking back the Maine Senate.

-Money was a large factor in all of those races, in which Democrats put up crooked financial numbers.
+Money was a large factor in all of those races, in which Democrats put up disproportionately large financial numbers.
 Mills outraised her Republican opponent, Shawn Moody, by nearly $1.2 million and outside interests backed her by nearly a 2.5-to-1 ratio.
 Golden outraised Poliquin and Democratic outside groups outspent Republican ones by $3.3 million.

 In state legislative races, Democrats and their allies spent more than two-thirds of the campaign and outside money, which allowed Democrats to swamp Republicans in certain places.
 They spent three-fourths of the money in a Auburn-area Senate race won by physician Ned Claxton.
 You can see our full accounting of the spending here.